 Ten Must-Visit New Zealand Places to Plan Your 2021 Travel Adventures Around

-Forget long-haul flights and lengthy stopovers — you can enjoy these idyllic islands, gorgeous beaches and scenic regions without leaving the country.
+Forget long-haul flights and lengthy stopovers — you can enjoy these idyllic islands, gorgeous beaches and scenic regions just across the ditch.

-You might not currently be able to cross international waters with ease, but our stunning nation has plenty to offer if you're looking for an unforgettable travel adventure.
-Between geothermal phenomena, snow-capped peaks and wild beaches, New Zealand is home to first-class snorkelling spots, dramatic volcanic landscapes, practically untouched coastal tracks and foodie paradises.
+Yes, it's time to start planning a holiday — and NZ has plenty to offer if you're looking for an unforgettable travel adventure.
+Between geothermal phenomena, snow-capped peaks and wild beaches, the country is home to first-class snorkelling spots, dramatic volcanic landscapes, practically untouched coastal tracks and foodie paradises.
 To help you get planning for the year ahead, here are ten places worth working your 2021 travels around.